Cinnamon and Kale

 Crockpot red cabbage

 You might also like to try some of our other healthy and delicious Christmas recipes here.
-Other seasonal recipes to pack more veg in your diet include roast sweet potatoes, white potatoes and carrots, and carrot and apple soup.
+Other seasonal recipes to pack more veg in your diet include roast potatoes sweet potatoes and carrots, and carrot and apple soup.

 You can also follow me on Pinterest and Facebook.